Promises of Continuity: G2-Dyads

 • In the lower 2 dyads, the focus is personal

-i.e. based only on a person's willingness or reluctance:
+i.e. based only on a person's strength—or weakness:

 Perseverance is volitional, while Realization is cognitive.